coronary/ScalaExercises/README.md

 # ScalaExercises
-Scala from Programming in Scala
+Exercises from Programming in Scala by Bill Venners and Martin Odersky